|

 Example

-DataAdapter to retrieve data from SQL Server, and post changes such as inserts,
+DataSet and a DataAdapter to retrieve data from SQL Server, and post changes such as

-updates, and deletes through the adapter.
-During these changes the
+inserts, updates, and deletes through the adapter.
+During these

-changes for the DataAdapter, it is important to indicate the source column.
-You can
+to commit changes for the DataAdapter, it is important to indicate the source column.
+You

 it as the argument immediately following the parameter's data type size.